 Being brief and careful is the best option when talking about the title.
 The main goal of the title is simply to name a paper.
 There is no need to tell the whole story in the beginning.
 All you need to do is to sum up your paper in a few words.
 You can also sum up your thesis statement as it represents the main idea of your essay.
 Take your thesis and squeeze it into a three or four words.
 Imagine that you are creating a header for your favorite newspaper or a slogan for coca-cola.
 Make it in a few words to take your reader right to the point.

 Do not use fancy words, take two-three main words, put them together and stop wasting your time.
 Avoid jargon and abbreviations in your essay title as they can scare the reader and make him put your paper away.

 Bad vs. Good Essay Titles

 The best essay titles take a paper and sum it up in a few words.
 To create one, the writer must consider their stylistic decisions and the essay structure.
-Here are some examples from our outstanding essay writer to show you what differentiates bad and good essay titles.
+Here are some examples from a veteran essay writer to show you what differentiates bad and good essay titles.

 Bad: How Television Altered Our World.

 GOOD: The Electronic Babysitter: A Social History of the Uses of Television Technology.